bjonnh/obsidian-barcoding/README.md

 ## Features

-- Scan QR codes using your device's camera
+- Scan QR codes using your device's camera (Desktop only)
 - Generate QR codes directly in your notes using code blocks
 - Automatically open notes based on QR code content
-- Automatically create notes if they don't exist
+- Automatically create notes if they don't exist (only if not using obsidian URIs)
 - Configure camera preferences (front or back camera)
-- Adjust scan delay for performance optimization
+- Adjust scan delay (not sure why but that's here)

-## Installation

-For now it is manual, you can probably use BRAT.

 The camera scanning does NOT work on Android because the application doesn't have the permissions for that.
 To work around it, what I do is make QR codes like this: